 After six months of alpha testing, we are thrilled to have kicked off our beta testing and are inviting our Discovery staff members to join.
 We’ve designed a banking solution that lets people manage their money better – one that will leave everyone wondering why it was never done this way before.

-We’re also busy dialling up our operations in anticipation of bringing more of our clients across when Discovery Bank launches to the public in March 2019.
+We’re also busy dialling up our operations in anticipation of bringing more of our clients across when Discovery Bank officially opens its doors to the public.
 Our main goal is to help people improve their financial health by changing the way they work with their money.

 We’ve had an incredible response to the launch of the Discovery Bank so far, with thousands of people adding their name to our list to be first to join once we’re up and running for everyone.
 Remember, the bank is open to all South Africans and you don’t need a Discovery product to join, but obviously if you already are a client, you’ll enjoy more rewards through integration.